 Security Deposits

-Certain laws apply in the collection and handling of tenants’ security deposits in Florida.
+Certain laws apply in the collection and handling of tenants’ security deposit money in Florida.
 Including:

-• Holding the Security Deposit: You must hold the deposit in either a normal account, an interest-bearing account, or by posting a surety bond.
+Holding the Deposit: You must hold the deposit in either a normal account, an interest-bearing account, or by posting a surety bond.

-• Only makes Allowable deductions: You can only make deductions from certain expenses like unpaid rent, or damage exceeding normal wear and tear.
+Only Make Allowable Deductions: You can only make deductions from certain expenses like unpaid rent, or damage exceeding normal wear and tear.

 Breaking the Lease

-Depending on the reason, tenants may or may not have a legally justified reason for moving out before the end of the lease.
+Depending on the reason, tenants may or may not have a legally justified reason for early lease termination.

-In Florida, justifiable reasons for early lease termination include the following.
+In Florida, justifiable reasons for termination of rental agreement include the following:

 The tenant also has a responsibility to provide an advance notice and any relevant supporting document where necessary.